isobelweinberg/discharge-summaries-from-mimic/README.md

 ## Example output for 3 patients
 Here I display the model outputs for three patients.
 The input was kept the same but I varied the model instruction, and I show the output achieved with short prompt vs the long prompt (see above).

-A note on dates: for anonymisation purposes, for each patient, the dates in the MIMIC dataset have a random offset added to them, which is why the years look implausible.
+A note on dates: for anonymisation purposes, the dates in the MIMIC dataset have a random offset added to them for each patient, which is why the years look implausible.

-### Patient 10000032 (first admission)
+## Patient 10000032 (first admission)
 Example discharge summary with short prompt:

 > ## Discharge Summary: Admission ID 22595853